Lumahaʻi Beach: Vegetation

-There are three notable species of trees near the beach at the mouth of the river: the hibiscus of Maihi, the breadfruit of Weli and the pendanus of Mapuana.
-The pendanus of Mapuana near the beach, with the local name Kahala-o-Mapuana, unusually yield red fruits instead of yellow and is noted for its scent.
+There are three notable species of trees near the beach at the mouth of the river: the hibiscus of Maihi, the breadfruit of Weli, and the pendanus of Mapuana.
+The pendanus of Mapuana near the beach, with the local name Kahala-o-Mapuana, unusually yields red fruits instead of yellow and is noted for its scent.
 According to Hawaiian legend, the hibiscus of Maihi is a grove planted by a Menehune called Maihi-lau-koa, and the breadfruit of Weli is named after Weli, a Menehune.
 The Weli tree yields large fruits with plenty of pulp.
-Due to the tree spreading its branches to the ground, a popular verse: "Na'ulu-o-Weli punohu mai ana", meaning, "The breadfruit trees of Weli spread out their low branches like clouds" was written about it.
+Due to the tree spreading its branches to the ground, a popular verse, "Na'ulu-o-Weli punohu mai ana" ("The breadfruit trees of Weli spread out their low branches like clouds"), was written about it.

 Public use

-In the absence of a protective reef, Lumaha’i is directly exposed to powerful ocean currents.
-Several people have drowned at Lumaha’i; the beach is never safe for swimming or other water activities.
+In the absence of a protective reef, Lumahaʻi is directly exposed to powerful ocean currents.
+Several people have drowned at Lumahaʻi; the beach is never safe for swimming or other water activities.

 Specialist bodyboarders and surfers surf on the shorebreak, particularly on the eastern side of the beach where the river joins the ocean.
 Because of its beauty, with the backdrop of volcanic cliffs and the ocean in the foreground, the beach is a popular landscape setting for painters and commercial photos.
-It was used in the 1958 World War II romantic movie South Pacific, where a scene depicted Mitzi Gaynor singing “I'm Going to Wash that Man Right out of my Hair".
-In the movie, the nurses' quarters were set on Lumaha'i Beach, but the signs read "Nurses’ Beach".
+It was used in the 1958 World War II romantic movie South Pacific, where a scene depicted Mitzi Gaynor singing "I'm Going to Wash that Man Right out of my Hair".
+In the movie, the nurses' quarters were set on Lumahaʻi Beach, but the signs read "Nurses' Beach".